 - you can self-refer and contact the Rowan without asking the police

 - you can ask a friend, family member, counsellor or support work to contact the Rowan on your behalf

 - Rowan Sexual Assault Referral Centre

 Being safe after sexual violence or abuse

-If you were raped or sexually abused you might feel afraid whether or not you reported the crime.
+If you were raped or sexually abused you might feel afraid if you reported the crime or even if you didn't report the crime.
 You might also be concerned because the police haven’t caught the attacker.
 You might want to live somewhere else for a short or long time if the attacker: